Clicky

 Ingredients

-• 1 cup of butter
+• 1 cup butter

-• 3/4 cup white sugar
+• ¾ cup white sugar

-• 3/4 cup brown sugar
+• ¾ cup brown sugar

-• 2 eggs
+• 2 large eggs

 • 2 teaspoon vanilla

-• 2 cups of flour
+• 2 cups flour

-• 2/3 cup of cocoa
+• cup cocoa

 • 1 teaspoon baking soda

-• 1/4 teaspoon of salt
+• ¼ teaspoon salt

-• one package of Mint Chocolate Chips
+• 1 package Mint Chocolate Chips

-• 5-20 miniature York Peppermint patties
+• 20 miniature peppermint patties

 Instructions

-• In your mixing bowl, cream together the butter and sugars until it's wonderfully light-colored and fluffy.
-Then add in your eggs, one at time, beating them in completely and toss in the vanilla as well.
-When the vanilla has been mixed in, slowly add in the dry mixture little by little, until it has all been added and mixed in thoroughly.
+• In your mixing bowl, cream together the butter and sugars until light-colored and fluffy.
+Then add in your eggs, one at a time, beating them in completely after each addition.
+Add in the vanilla.

 • Take a large tablespoon of the batter and flatten it slightly on your palm.
 Take a peppermint patty and place on the dough.
-Top with another tablespoon of dough and round out nicely into a dome shaped cookie (see pictures)
+Top with another 1/2 tablespoon of dough and round out nicely into a dome shaped cookie (see pictures)

-• Bake in the oven for 15-17 minutes.
+• Bake in the preheated oven for 15-17 minutes.
 Remember that the key to wonderful cookies is just under baking them by a minute or so and this is especially important with these cookies as the cocoa can dry things out.
 These will take longer than normal cookies due to their size.
 After a minute of so of cooling on the sheets, remove the cookies onto a rack to cool.

 Nutrition Information